Alphawarheads/CS-Econ206/CSEcon/Readme.md

 I could possibly contribute by developing algorithmic solutions for social welfare, leveraging data-driven approaches in development economics, creating computational tools for ethical decision-making, enhancing education and accessibility through innovative instructional design, and fostering interdisciplinary collaboration.

 ![screenshot](assets/img1.png)
+Fig.1 The mind map of my answer for question one.

 ### Question 2
 The synergy between computer science and economics indeed acts as a potent force for steering innovation toward a brighter future, reshaping and redefining human behaviors.
 This is particularly evident in the emergence of Blockchain technology, a decentralized and immutable ledger system that presents a paradigm shift in how trust is established and transactions are conducted.